acquia/blt/README.md

 * [BLT Project Creation](https://www.youtube.com/watch?v=KBwS0fsmXRs)
 * [Deploying to Acquia Cloud](https://www.youtube.com/watch?v=jjnPMvZ2x-c)

+## Releases and versioning

+BLT does not use Semver.
+Instead, it uses `[drupal-major-version]-[blt-major-version]-[blt-minor-version]`.
+E.g., 8.8.1.

+Typically, the last two most major versions of BLT are supported actively.
+The newest major version will recieve both bug fixes and new features, while the penultimate major version will recieve bug fixes for at least two months.
+For example, if 8.8.1 is the most recent version of BLT:

+* As of the first cut tag for 8.8.x, 8.7.x will enter "LTS".
+    * 8.7.x will continue to receive bug fixes and minor features
+    * 8.7.x will not receive any major new features or backwards incompatible changes
+* Two months after the first cut tag for 8.8.x
+    * 8.7.x will no longer be supported
+    * 8.9.x will be created for major new features.
+* At some point later, 8.9.0 will be cut, and 8.8.x will enter "LTS".

 ## Philosophy and Purpose

 BLT is designed to improve efficiency and collaboration across Drupal projects by providing a common set of tools and standardized structure.
 It was born out of the need to reduce re-work, project set up time, and developer onboarding time.